benmca/thuja/README.md

 ```
 In Thuja, **Itemstreams** define sequences of p-field values as notes are generated.
 They can be configured to model certain compositional thinking, such as repeating, varying a sequence of values, reordering them, etc.

+from thuja
-	from composition.itemstream import notetypes
+	from thuja.itemstream import notetypes
-	from composition.itemstream import streammodes
+	from thuja.itemstream import streammodes
-	from composition.itemstream import Itemstream
+	from thuja.itemstream import Itemstream
-	from composition.generator import Generator
+	from thuja.generator import Generator
-	from composition.generator import keys
+	from thuja.generator import keys
 	from collections import OrderedDict
-	from composition import utils
+	from thuja import utils
 	import copy
 	import csnd6